Residents ServicesCommunity Home Page

 Electronic waste (E-waste) is an item such as a computer monitor, television, cell phone or other like materials.
 Due to the high amounts of lead and chemicals found in E-waste, they are not allowed into local landfills.

 Refrigerators contain Freon and other chemicals which require special handling as well.
 CR&R will collect these items from your residence.
-To arrange a curbside pick-up for E-waste or a refrigerator, please contact the office located closest to you.
+To arrange a curbside pick-up for E-waste or a refrigerator, please use our

 Common bulky items include: